 The bachelor’s degree program requires the completion of 181 quarter credits, with 25 credits dedicated to the workplace psychology concentration.
 Transfer students are eligible to transfer up to 135 credits, whereas 45 credits must be completed at Walden to earn a bachelor’s degree.

-Walden University is regionally accredited from the Higher Learning Commission.
+Walden University is regionally accredited by the Higher Learning Commission (HLC).

 The Chicago School of Professional Psychology provides education rooted in its commitment to innovation, service, and community.